nicolasfara/phd-programme-cs-slides/content/home/slides.md

 {{% col %}}
 - _IoT_ devices generate a huge amount of **data** from many different sources
 - The _efficient_ and _effective_ management of data streams is an open issue, especially in _edge-cloud_ environments
-- Engineer the _data stream_ on the continuum to enable external data analysis (i.e. with big-data techniques)
+- Engineer the _data stream_ on the continuum to provide more effective big-data storage/analysis but also control to distributed actuators
 {{% /col %}}

 {{% col %}}